Confirm Your Enrollment

 How do I get around without a car?
 What if I have a car?

-Almost everything in the town of Middlebury is within walking distance from campus; many students keep a bicycle on campus to get around quickly, and there are bikes to lend and rent through the Middlebury Bike Shop if you don’t have one.
+Almost everything in the town of Middlebury is within walking distance from campus; many students keep a bicycle on campus to get around quickly.

 You certainly don’t need to have a car.
 There’s good public transportation in town, as well as to the Snowbowl and the Rikert Outdoor Center, and to Burlington—and you can ride for free with your student ID!
 An Amtrak train departs daily from Middlebury to NYC.
-Midd Rides provides safe evening transportation during the academic year when classes are in session.
 We also run shuttles to the airport during peak travel times as well as discount charter buses to Boston, NYC, and the Burlington Greyhound station.

 If you have a car, you may bring it to campus as a first-year student, although you’re likely to be so busy getting immersed in your life that you probably won’t use it very often.
 You’ll have to register your car, pay for a parking permit, and understand the rules about where you can park on campus and in town.